 [Photo credits: CBCP]

-Claire Navarro is a global IT professional from the Philippines and now lives in Portugal with her husband, Pedro Gabriel.
-She is a voracious reader with a passion for writing and loves traveling and watching at cinemas.
-Her main interests include Benedict XVI’s theological corpus, Christian spiritual classics, Christian literature and Catholic Apologetics.
-She publishes in Ignitum Today.
-She has received theological formation and has also published special news coverage for the Catholic Bishops’ Conference of the Philippines(CBCP) during Pope Francis’ visit to the Philippines in 2015.
+Claire Navarro is a Filipina global IT professional (Governance, Risk and Compliance) now living in Portugal with her husband, Pedro Gabriel.
+She was active in Catholic apologetics and pro-life initiatives back in the Philippines.
+She published in Ignitum Today.
+She has received theological formation and has also published special news coverage for the Catholic Bishops’ Conference of the Philippines(CBCP) during Pope Francis’s visit to the Philippines in 2015.